Diyigelieren/cline/.clinerules/workflows/extension-release.md

       # Extract username from PR
       USERNAME=$(gh pr view <PR-number> --json author --jq .author.login)

-      # Check if user is a member of the Cline organization
+      # Check if user is a member of the Kline organization
 	  # this command is a bit finnicky, but it 100% works.
 	  # if you see a `Error executing command: The command ran successfully, but we couldn't capture its output.
 Please proceed accordingly.` error, just retry it until you actually get the output
 	  # don't make any assumptions, just retry the command to actually get the output and determine if they're external or not.